 Trying your hand at Christmas fern care indoor care, as well as growing Christmas fern outdoors, is a great way to enjoy unique interest year round.
 Let’s learn more about Christmas ferns and how to grow them inside and out.

 About Christmas Ferns

 Christmas fern (Polystichum acrostichoides) is a deciduous evergreen fern that grows in USDA plant hardiness zones 3-9.
 This particular fern is known as a Christmas fern because some parts of the plant stay green all year long.
-Dark green leaves, or fronds, reach up to three-feet long and four inches wide.
+Dark green leaves, or fronds, reach up to 3 feet long and 4 inches wide.
 This plant brings color and interest to a garden when other plants are dormant.

 Growing Christmas Ferns